Author name: Brianna Eisman

 Pencil and graphite artist Tim Von Rueden creates stunning detailed drawings that you can see in the example above titled Silent King and on his website.
 He has a great perspective on mechanical pencils saying they are “usually better suited for precision, while traditional pencils are great for laying down large areas of texture.”

 Personally, I do agree with this statement.
 Most mechanical pencils are classified as an HB #2 pencil.
-This pencil is a great option for the under drawing before you add a lot of dark tones and shading.
+Mechanical pencils are a great option for the under drawing before you add a lot of dark tones and shading.
+In my opinion as someone recommending drawing tips for beginners, I suggest investing in a pencil set with light and dark pencils.

 If you do decide to use an HB mechanical pencil throughout the entirety of the piece, it may leave permanent marks in the paper, a shiny finish in the dark shaded areas, and you could accidentally poke a hole in the paper.